 • Life insurance with no cash value (term policies)

-• Certain retirement accounts (verify case-by-case with your local DSS office, as treatment varies)
+• Certain retirement accounts (treatment varies, so verify case-by-case with your local DSS office)

-Assets that do not appear on either spouse's bank statements or investment accounts are not automatically exempt.
+Assets that do not appear on either spouse's bank or investment statements are not automatically exempt.
 DMAS will ask for documentation of all assets going back to the snapshot date.
+Virginia also applies a 60-month (five-year) look-back to uncompensated asset transfers, which can create a penalty period, though transfers between spouses are exempt.

 The Snapshot Date